369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/linear-regression-multiple-variable/README.md

 <img src="img/img7.png" alt="mu" width="700"/>

-If our gradient decent is working correctly, then our J(𝜣) should be decreasing after every iteration Anopther thing that's useful that this can tell us, is as the values of the J(𝜣)'s level out or show little to no change, then we know that our gradient decent has more or less converged.
+If our gradient decent is working correctly, then our J(𝜣) should be decreasing after every iteration

+Another thing that's useful that this can tell us, is as the values of the J(𝜣)'s level out or show little to no change, then we know that our gradient decent has more or less converged.

-The rate of iterations can very by a lot depending on our data, so plotting this can help a lot when visualising when we converge.
+The rate of iterations can vary by a lot depending on our data, so plotting this can help to visualise when we converge.

 We can also run an automatic convergence test, an algorithm to tell us if gradient decent has converged.
 A typical example might be to see if J(𝜣) decreases by less than 10⁻³ in one iteration.
-Although this can somettimes be difficault, so generally we should rely on the plots like above
+Although this can somettimes be difficult, so generally we should rely on the plots like above

 Obviously gradient decent isn't working if we get results like below